agilie/AGLocationDispatcher/README.md

 # Tracking user location

-To start tracking location, initialize LDLocationDispatch or LDRouteDispatch with default init for standart setup
+To start tracking location, initialize AGLocationDispatch or AGRouteDispatch with default init for standart setup
 (default updating interval - 1 min, horizontal accuracy - 100 meters)

 also you can customize service with following initializer -